gnebbia/sicp_notes/lecture_notes/4_compound_data.md

-One important concept when we talk about means of combinations is the concept of **closure** (note this at the moment is not the same as far as I know as the concept of closure in Functional Programming).
+One important concept when we talk about means of combinations is the concept of **closure** (note this at the moment is not the same as far as I know to the concept of closure in Functional Programming).

 This means that if a mean of combination (e.g., `cons`) produces things which can be combined again and again (infinitely) with the same